pokepark/PokemonQuestBot/README.md

 ### Command: No command - just send your location to the bot

 The bot will guide you through the creation of a quest based on the settings in the config file and ask you for the quest type and quest action to be done and the reward which will be given upon quest fulfillment.

+### Command: No command - using inline search of @PortalMapBot or @Ingressportalbot

+You can add new pokestops to the bot using the inline search of one of the bots mentioned above.
+Just search for a portal name, e.g. `Brandenburger Tor`, and select one of the portals shown as result of your search.

+On selection the portal information will get posted as a normal message and detected, so a new pokestop is automatically created from the portal info in that message.

+In case the portal is already in your pokestop list / database, it will get updated with the new info (latitude, longitude and address) from the message.

+Example: `@Ingressportalbot Brandenburger Tor`

 ### Command: /start or /new